Panang Curry

 4. Cook the Curry paste: Heat oil in a wide wok.
 Add 1/2 cup of coconut milk first, and cook on medium heat till it becomes very thick, like a thickened clotted cream.

 5. Add the spice paste and stir well to incorporate evenly.
 Simmer till the oil separates.
-Keep adjusting heat, to prevent the spice paste from catching.
+Keep adjusting the heat to prevent the spice paste from catching.
 You can add the coconut sugar to taste at this point.

 7. Add the prawns and toss them in also, again just till the prawns are coated in sauce and turn opaque.